aiidateam/aiida-core/docs/source/howto/query.rst

     When looping over the result of a query, use the ``iterall`` (or ``iterdict``) generator instead of ``all`` (or ``dict``).
     This avoids loading the entire query result into memory, and it also delays committing changes made to AiiDA objects inside the loop until the end of the loop is reached.
+    If an exception is raised before the loop ends, all changes are reverted.

 .. _how-to:query:filters: